nyu-software-engineering/web-app-exercise/instructions.md

 - A Python back-end using [flask](https://flask.palletsprojects.com/en/2.2.x/)
 - A MongoDB database connected to the Python back-end using [pymongo](https://pymongo.readthedocs.io/en/stable/)

 Credentials for connecting to the database must be stored in a [.env](https://knowledge.kitchen/content/courses/software-engineering/slides/flask-pymongo/#combined) file and not included in version control and shared among teammates (and admins/managers) using the team's messenger system.
+Use the [`dotenv`](https://pypi.org/project/python-dotenv/) or similar module to retrieve values from this file within code.

+If your application requires user authentication, we recommend using the [`flask-login`](https://pypi.org/project/Flask-Login/) module, which makes it relatively simple to implement user accounts.

 ## Design